cdoublev/css/doc/README.md

 `serializeValue()` is an implementation of the procedure to [serialize a CSS value](https://drafts.csswg.org/cssom-1/#serialize-a-css-value).
 It takes either a single longhand declaration or for a shorthand, a list of declarations that must be reduced to a single declaration (step 1).
 Then it represents the declaration value as a list of CSS component values simplified according to the shortest serialization principle (step 2).

-`serializeComponentValueList()` is an implementation of steps 3 to 5, which [serialize [each] component value](https://drafts.csswg.org/cssom-1/#serialize-a-css-component-value) according to its type, which is implemented with `serializeComponentValue()`, and separates them with a whitespace when appropriate.
+`serializeComponentValues()` is an implementation of steps 3 to 5, which [serialize [each] component value](https://drafts.csswg.org/cssom-1/#serialize-a-css-component-value) according to its type, which is implemented with `serializeComponentValue()`, and separates them with a whitespace when appropriate.

-`serializeComponentValueList()` ignores any existing type on the provided list, like `<position>` for `background-position`, which requires serializing two component values even when it was declared with one.
+`serializeComponentValues()` ignores any existing type on the provided list, like `<position>` for `background-position`, which requires serializing two component values even when it was declared with one.
 Therefore `serializeValue()` is implemented with `serializeComponentValue()` instead, which accepts a component value as a single object but also as a list of component values or a plain `String` produced at step 2 of `serializeValue()`, which is implemented with `representDeclarationValue()`.

 `represent<PropertyOrDescriptor>()` takes a single declaration for a longhand or a list of declarations for a shorthand, and returns a simplified/reified value that is often partially or fully serialized (and is then passed to `serializeComponentValue()`), which avoids writing imperative code to serialize each part.